 At the time of writing this case study, the first phase of the museum's project has been completed, and the Director has kept the capital program on schedule and within budget.
 She has been commended by our client and its stakeholders for her ability and effectiveness to collaborate with the numerous constituencies involved in this high-pressure environment as changes are made to the project's design and scope.
 She is well respected for her ability to manage different personalities, provide her input, and successfully execute the agreed upon plan.

 The museum is expected to complete its entire capital plan in 2019, at which time it will make news around the world and people from near and far will flock to see its new look and enjoy its collection.

-Contact Marc Datz to learn more about this executive search and our experience in the institutional facilities and construction sector.
+Contact Senior Managing Consultant Marc Datz to learn more about this executive search and our experience in institutional construction and facilities.